GeneRegulationi3S/APAtizer/README.md

 # APAtizer walkthrough case study 2 (Illumina 3'mRNA-Seq samples from M1 Macrophages)
 To perform the creation of the input files for APAtizer using 3'mRNA-Seq data, the procedure is exactly the same.
 The user must run the [create_inputs.sh](create_inputs.sh) script the same way as described in the first section of this README.
-Below are some images to show that APAtizer can not only perform analysis in standard RNA-Seq data but also in 3'mRNA-Seq data.
+Below are some screenshots to demonstrate that APAtizer can not only perform analysis with standard RNA-Seq data but also with 3'mRNA-Seq data.

 ## Sample Sheet
 ### Creating the sample sheet